iamkirankumaryadav/Library/Data Engineering/Terms.md

 * Resource intensive: Processing large batches can require significant computing power at specific times.

 ### **Stream Processing:**

-* **Imagine a Conveyor Belt:** Picture a factory assembly line where products continuously move on a conveyor belt, and workers perform actions on them as they pass.
+* **Conveyor Belt:** Picture a factory assembly line where products continuously move on a conveyor belt, and workers perform actions on them as they pass.
 * **Real-time Processing:** Data is processed continuously as it arrives, with minimal delay.
 * This is ideal for situations where real-time insights are crucial.